Unidata/MetPy/docs/userguide/startingguide.rst

 Installation
 ------------

-For installation instructions, please see our :doc:`Installation Guide <../installguide>`.
+For installation instructions, please see our :doc:`Installation Guide <installguide>`.
 MetPy Monday videos `#1`_, `#2`_, and `#3`_ demonstrate how to install the conda package manager and Python packages, and how to work with conda environments.